Course Research Thesis Requirements

 - Results: Presentation of the experiments conducted and the results obtained from them.
 It should not be assumed that the reader has already read the experimental section.
 The experiments should be described and the experimental section referred to for details.
 This section should contain tables and figures with detailed legends.

 - Discussion: Summary of the results of the work with the emphasis on the conclusions which can be drawn from the work and the theoretical explanation (if applicable) for these conclusions.
 This section may contain some (but not too much) speculation on the meaning of the work and should provide suggestions for future experiments intended to support, verify or extend the present project.

 Each thesis student will be given 12 minutes to talk (timer used) and then three minutes for questions.
 Please practice your talk carefully to make sure it fits into the 12-minute slot.
 Clearly, this is too short a time to give an exhaustive overview of your thesis project.
 We suggest you provide an overview of your work and the motivation for your project, and then pick one short story that exemplifies the work you did.
 Do not try to speed-talk and cover all your work.
 You are strongly encouraged to seek the guidance of your research mentor well before your scheduled presentation.
 All majors/minors and instructional staff in the department will be invited.
 You are also welcome to invite all your friends from other departments as well.

-- There will be an oral defense of the thesis during the time scheduled in the college calendar for comprehensive examinations (May 19-20).
+- There will be an oral defense of the thesis during the week of April 13th.